rwijtvliet/portfolyo/docs/core/pfline.rst

 * When doing arithmatic with a nested portfolio line, the children are also present in the result.

-* Arithmatic does not do silent conversions, and raises an ``Exception`` in case of ambiguity.
-E.g.:

-  - When adding a ``float`` value to a ``PRICE`` portfolio line.
-Instead, use the value to create a ``pint.Quantity`` using ``pf.Q_()``.

-  - Some operations are only possible if one or both of the operands is flat.
-A nested portfolio line can be flattened with the ``.flatten()`` method.
+* Arithmatic does silent flattening if necessary.
+E.g., if an operation is only possible if one or both of the operands is flat, this will be done automatically.
+(A nested portfolio line can also be flattened manually with the ``.flatten()`` method.)

+* However, an ``Exception`` is raised in case of ambiguity concerning the unit.
+E.g., when adding a ``float`` value to a ``PRICE`` portfolio line.
+Solution: explicitly convert into a ``pint.Quantity`` using ``pf.Q_()``.

 * The usual relationship between addition and multiplication holds.
 E.g., for a given portfolio line ``pfl``, the following two calculations have the same return value: ``pfl + pfl`` and ``2 * pfl``.

 Addition and subtraction
 ========================

-* Addition and subtraction are only possible between operands of similar dimenions.
+* Addition and subtraction are only possible between operands of the same kind.
 E.g., to a price-only portfolio line, a price can be added, but not e.g. a volume.

-* Even if the both operands have the same dimension, they must both be nested or both be flat.
+* Even if the both operands have the same kind, they must both be nested or both be flat.
 E.g., a flat price can be added to a flat price-only portfolio line, but not to a nested price-only portfolio line.
 Two nested price-only portfolio lines can be added.

 ================================================= =============== ============== ================ =================
 \                                                 Kind of portfolio line